 If you multiply degrees with 17.5 you get the field of view at 1000m.

-Apparent field of view
+Apparent Field of View

 Porro Prism Binoculars

-Binoculars that contains Porro prism (named after Italian physic Ignazio Porro) in their optical construction were predominantly the first type of binoculars on the market.
-In the last couple of decades, binoculars with Roof prisms (either Schmidt-Pechan or Abbe- Köning) became more popular, due to their compactness and water-tightness.
-This traditional arrangement of binoculars provided by Porro-prisms makes objective lenses further apart and thus offering a higher light transmission rate.
-Images are not only brighter and sharper but also have a better depth of field, offering realistic 3D images and wider field of view.
+Binoculars that have Porro prism (named after Italian physic Ignazio Porro) in their optical construction were predominantly the first type of binoculars on the market.
+In the last couple of decades, binoculars with Roof prisms (either Schmidt-Pechan or Abbe- Köning) became more popular, due to their compactness and water tightness.
+This traditional arrangement of binoculars provided by Porro-prisms makes objective lenses stand further apart and thus offer a higher light transmission rate.
+Images are not only brighter and sharper but also have a better depth of field, offering realistic 3D images and a wider field of view.

 Abbe/Koenig Roof Prism & Schmidt/Pechan Roof Prism Binoculars

-Binoculars with roof-like prisms in their optical construction provide compact design due to straight-line position of eyepieces and objective lenses.
-They are more expensive due to complex manufacturing and are providing many advantages for more demanding users.
-They are less sensitive to impacts and abrasions and are incredibly impervious for water and dust entering the construction.
+Binoculars with roof-like prisms in their optical construction provide a compact design due to the straight-line position of eyepieces and objective lenses.
+They are more expensive due to complex manufacturing and provide many advantages for more demanding users.
+They are less sensitive to abrasions and are incredibly impervious to water and dust entering the construction.
 They are usually purged with nitrogen or argon gas, which also helps to eliminate internal glass fogging.

 Lens coatings are as important as the quality of the lenses themselves.
-You can easily check whether your optical product has coatings – if you look at the reflection and it shows multiple colors such as purple, green or yellow the lenses are definitely coated.
+You can easily check whether your optical product has coatings – if you look at the reflection and it shows multiple colors such as purple, green, or yellow the lenses are definitely coated.
 On the opposite, lenses with no coatings have a clear reflection without showing any colors.